karim2003-mo/cat-task/README.md

 # cat-task
 # this app is tested only on android
+# the main directory of the app is very large to be uploaded , So i upload the required objects
 steps :

 1 - run in terminal : flutter create prayer